 loaf of gluten free bread with seeds on top partially wrapped in linen towel next to serrated knife.

-• The texture!
+• The best texture!
 It’s made with teff, a gluten-free flour.
-Highly nutritious and full of protein, teff gives the bread the best texture- light and moist, not grainy or dry!
+Highly nutritious and full of protein, teff gives the bread the best texture- moist and tender, not grainy or dry.

 • It doesn’t have eggs, dairy, gums, potato starch or tapioca starch, brown rice flour, almond flour, a gluten free flour blend, or seed oils.

-• No-knead.
+• It’s No-knead!
 The bread dough mixes together easily, so there is no need to knead!
-Shape it on a sheet pan and let it rise, with minimal hands-on time!
+Shape it on a sheet pan and let it rise, with minimal hands-on time.

 ingredients for gluten free bread - water, yeast, sea salt, ground flax, psyllium husk, teff flour, olive oil.